jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Lab

-1. Find 3 technology news websites that deal with Linux and Opensource releases and software (exclude the home pages of freee and opensource distributions)
+1. Find 3 technology/news websites that deal with Free and Opensource releases and software (exclude the home pages of free and opensource distributions)

-1. Find at least 3 podcasts related to free and opensource technology.
+1. Find and listen to at least 3 podcasts related to free and opensource software/technology.
+Write one paragrpah noting the name of the podcast, the URL, and summarize the content you heard.

 Additional Idea - have everyone post their finds to a discussion board and require each entry to be unique.